-Transfer applicants who are applying to AIC from another institution are accepted on a space-available basis for both the fall and spring semester.
 Transfer candidates will be evaluated for admission based on the record of their college studies.
 Transfer candidates, with or without reasonable accommodations, are expected to demonstrate academic readiness at the post-secondary level by submitting an official college transcript demonstrating a cumulative GPA of 2.8 or above (on a 4.0 scale).
 The preferred application deadline is March 15th for transfer students.